Communication

 WebPublishFunction ProcessData

 The DataFlex code above defines structs that match the format of the data sent by the client.
-Then the ProcessData function is defined which retrieves the value tree from the ptActionData property (that is where the WebApp Framework puts it).
-It deserializes the data into the struct format using the ValueTreeDeserializeParameter command.
+Then the ProcessData function, which retrieves the data from the phoActionJsonData property (that is where the WebApp Framework puts it), is defined.
+It deserializes the data into the struct format using the JsonToDataType command.
 Now the data can be accessed like a regular struct / array.

 Events